marcbeep/flashcards/ci/cheatsheets/formulas.md

   - $\mathbf{w}$ = weight vector (normal to hyperplane)
   - $\mathbf{x}$ = input vector
   - $b$ = bias term

+  In plain English: This equation defines the boundary that separates different classes in the data.
+The boundary is a line (in 2D) or a plane (in 3D) that is positioned to maximize the margin between classes.
+Points on one side of the boundary belong to one class, while points on the other side belong to another class.

 - **Margin**: Distance to closest data points (support vectors)